-Nowhere, however, have I talked about my experience developing some of the Web’s larger frameworks—neither about the 2004 framework (though back then, we didn’t call it that) of GMX and partner sites like 1&1 which facilitated probably the first European multi-billion visitors site based on valid HTML and entirely separate CSS (I’m still proud of our accomplishment), nor about the 2008 and 2012 frameworks I built at Google, in the end used on tens of thousands of Google webpages, likewise accessed billions of times.
+Nowhere, however, have I talked about my experience developing some of the Web’s larger frameworks—neither about the 2004 framework (though back then, we didn’t call it that) of GMX and partner sites like 1&1 which facilitated probably the first European multi-billion visitors site based on valid HTML and entirely separate CSS (I’m still a little proud of our accomplishment back then), nor about the 2008 and 2012 frameworks I built at Google, in the end used on tens of thousands of Google webpages, likewise accessed billions of times.
 The following shares parts of the Google story.

 From the outside, an issue a number of Googlers were of course aware of, too, the mess consisted of the poor code quality of Google’s websites as well as products.
-Google homepages drew a lot of attention; products typically wowed visitors but code quality issues, particularly around accessibility, did not go unnoticed.
+The Google homepages drew most attention; but even for products that otherwise wowed visitors code quality issues, particularly around accessibility, did not go unnoticed.

 From the inside, and here I’ll move to only talking Google websites (not products), it was also clear that we lacked more effective priorities, processes, and, most importantly, tools; at this point, most of Google’s websites were pretty much all created and maintained manually.

 On that end the team, notably the core team in Mountain View and a few developers in Zurich, were working on a solution, implementing a content management system that could operate at Google scale.
 We were regularly shipping sites and landing pages for dozens of locales, and our code base, HTML documents and all other assets, easily reached a six-digit number of files in 2008 alone.